andyt530/az2tf/README.md

 Can fail if your login/SPN doesn't have acccess the KeyVault used for encryption

-###
+### OMS

-OMS - terraform supports - but Azure cli2 doesn't as yet.
+Terraform supports OMS - but Azure cli2 doesn't as yet.